Department of Spanish and Portuguese

 PhD, University of California, Berkeley

-Kimberle S. López is an Associate Professor of Latin American Literature in the Department of Spanish and Portuguese at the University of New Mexico.
-In 2002, she published a book entitled Latin American Novels of the Conquest: Reinventing the New World that examines the representation of colonial desire in a corpus of recent Latin American historical fictions that rewrite the chronicles of the conquest and colonization of the Americas.
-Her recent research focuses on themes such as the relationships among ethnography, history and fiction; cannibalism, colonialism, and commodity fetishism; and international adoption, migration, exile, and diaspora.
+Dr. Kimberle S. López is an Associate Professor of Latin American Literature in the Department of Spanish and Portuguese at the University of New Mexico.
+She holds a PhD in Hispanic Languages and Literatures from the University of California at Berkeley and she is the author of Latin American Novels of the Conquest: Reinventing the New World (2002).
+Her research focuses on themes such as the relationships among ethnography, history and fiction; cannibalism, colonialism, and commodity fetishism; and migration, exile, and diaspora.
+This presentation examines the ethics of international adoption from Latin America, with reference to human rights; adoption as a form of migration; the commoditization of children; rumors of a connection between international adoption and organ trafficking; corruption and coercion in international adoption; and the role of adoption intermediaries in human trafficking.